 Advice for someone called for interview

-Of paramount importance when attending an interview is to always have a solicitor.
+Of paramount importance when attending an interview is to always have a criminal lawyer.
 The police are trained to present their role as one of an impartial fact finder.
 This is misleading.
 Police are driven by results and regard arrests and charges as successful outcomes.
-Their only aim is not ‘to hear all sides of the story to get to the truth’, as they often make out.
+Their only aim is not ‘to hear all sides of the story to get to the truth', as they often make out.
 The right advice at the police station stage can prevent a case ever being brought in the first place.